- About Academic Advising

 Speak with the professor directly.
 It is important to read the notes attached to a course in the schedule of classes to review restrictions or needed permissions.

 What if I keep getting shut out of Body/Wellness courses?

 If you can, attend the course and speak to the instructor.
 You can petition to enroll in the course by filling out a form in the Healthy & Wellness Studies department.

 Go to the department you wish to petition and pick up the form, bring it to class and have the instructor sign it.

 What is the overload procedure?

 Use the General Academic Petition form from the Watson Advising office, listing the courses you are registered for, the course you would like to register for, your GPA, the reason and total number of credits you need.
 Obtain the appropriate signatures and hand it into the Watson Advising office in EB-M00 for processing.
-You must have a 3.0 GPA or be a graduating senior to qualify for an overload.
+You must have a 3.0 GPA and permission from your department to overload.